ddavidson99/dyzbox/memory-bank/activeContext.md

 8. How should error handling work across the distributed architecture?
 9. What's the best approach for handling network failures during critical operations?
 10. How can we optimize performance while maintaining a robust error handling approach?
+11. How can we make the resizable two-pane layout work effectively on mobile devices?
+12. What's the best approach for maintaining UI state during navigation between different views?

 ## Current Team Focus

-- **Frontend Team**: Implementing UI components and email client interface
+- **Frontend Team**: Refining UI components and implementing resizable two-pane layout
 - **API Integration**: Connecting to Gmail API and handling authentication
-- **UX Team**: Refining the user interface based on design inspiration
+- **UX Team**: Improving the user interface with better spacing and responsive design
 - **Backend Planning**: Preparing for server-side components and data storage
 - **AI Team**: Designing the AI processing pipeline for email summarization
 - **DevOps**: Setting up the infrastructure for Next.js and Python microservices